-Local Housing Allowance (LHA) is a scheme for people in privately rented accommodation who make a new claim for housing benefit on or after 7 April 2008.
-If you were already receiving housing benefit on this date these new rules will not apply to you.
-However, if you move address or stop claiming housing benefit for at least one week, we will work out your new claim under the LHA rules.
+Local Housing Allowance (LHA) is a scheme for people in privately rented accommodation who make a new claim for Housing Benefit on or after 7 April 2008.
+If you were already receiving housing benefit on this date these rules will not apply to you.
+However, if you move address or stop claiming Housing Benefit for at least one week, we will work out your new claim under the LHA rules.

-Every property in the country is included within a specific BRMA.
-Stratford District has seven areas:
+Every property in the country is included within a specific Broad Rental Market Area.
+Stratford-on-Avon District has seven areas:

 One bedroom is allocated to every single adult or adult couple.

 An additional bedroom will be allocated for:

 Each person should be allocated to the first category that applies to them and can only be counted once.